bumblebee577/tdplaylist/README.md

 ## Worklist:

-- populate the mins when date is selected for editting

 - when timer goes to 0 should prompt user to assign time to a task and if they want to start break/skip break

 - setting form for changing name, email, password

+- add sidebar display button when screen is 600px or less

 ## Future Features: